 When I was on Mauna Kea I felt like I was on Mars.
 The limited light cast the bare soil in a deep shade of red.
 The sky was bright orange, but only up to the cloud’s horizon.
 The skyline was dotted with crazy-looking satellites and telescopes.
 I had studied data collected from Mauna Kea many times while working on my bachelor’s in geography, but I had never actually been there.
 It was surreal- a vast contrast from the warm green jungles below.
 There was snow on the ground and it was only June.
 I looked up through a telescope and gazed at the “jewelry box” constellation.
-It was a magical night and a great way to celebrate our 5th anniversary.
+It was a magical night.